gnk-softworks/narvik/docs/pages/getting-started/setup.md

 ## Configuration

+### Data Management Callbacks

-The basic configuration requires only that you provide functions for managing session data in you data store.
-For more information on these callbacks, see the [Session Storage](/documentation/session-storage) page.
+The basic configuration requires only that you provide functions for managing basic session operations in your data store.

 ```ts
 export const narvik = new Narvik({